 + School Uniforms

-Uniforms for Star Academy students are purchased at the InSchoolwear Oakville store or using their online shop.
+Uniforms for Star Academy students are purchased at the school.
 Kindergarten students have one uniform and are not required to purchase a gym uniform.
-Students in Grades 1-8 required a gym uniform daily for daily Physical Education, as well as their polo shirt and either pants or a skirt.
+Students in Grades 1-8 require a gym uniform daily for daily Physical Education, as well as their polo shirt and either pants or a skirt for everyday wear.

 Our everyday uniform: